 The table (as seen left) was transported to Abertillery and proudly erected in the club where it stayed until its closure.
-The club still had many successes through the 1960s and 70s within the Rhymney Valley and Abergavenny Snooker leagues and still held on to its huge reputation.
+The club still had many successes through the 1960’s and 70’s within the Rhymney Valley and Abergavenny Snooker leagues and still held on to its huge reputation.

 As the club at this time never had a licence to sell alcohol and there was no provision to prepare food, the away teams in the various leagues and divisions post-match were entertained at the Highbury Club, Abertillery.

 For years, the club had been struggling and had it not been for the hard work by its officers, it would have closed long before it did.
-The first floor was opened out into one room, refurbished and the Joe Davis Championship Table was moved upstairs, an Alcohol Licence was obtained and a Bar serving drinks was added (first time in 105 years), along with 2 brand new Pool Tables generously provided by the Treasurer at his own expense, widescreen TV and other amenities but despite all the efforts and hard work by all of those involved who (provided their services free of charge) it was not able to stay open.
+The first floor was opened out into one room, refurbished and the Joe Davis Championship Table was moved upstairs, an alcohol licence was obtained and a bar serving drinks was added (first time in 105 years), along with 2 brand new pool tables generously provided by the treasurer at his own expense, widescreen TV and other amenities but despite all the efforts and hard work by all of those involved who (provided their services free of charge) it was not able to stay open.

-In the last Committee Meeting on the 5th March 2007 it was decided we had no option but to close, so ending 105 years of Liberal, Billiard and Snooker history in Abertillery.
+In the last committee meeting on the 5th March 2007 it was decided we had no option but to close, so ending 105 years of Liberal, billiard and snooker history in Abertillery.